 Pursuant to the LianBio Agreement, LianBio will have to enroll a specified percentage of the worldwide total number of patients in our global Phase III registrational study evaluating NBTXR3 for patients with locally advanced head and neck squamous cell carcinoma (NANORAY-312) and each of four other specified global registrational trials across indications and therapeutic combinations.
 For NANORAY-312, LianBio is expected to enroll approximately 100 patients based on our current worldwide enrollment expectations.
 In the event that LianBio does not meet its enrollment undertaking for these trials, LianBio will be responsible for covering certain incremental costs incurred by us as a result.
-Otherwise, LianBio will fund all development and commercialization expenses in the Territory, and we will fund all development and commercialization expenses in all other geographies.
+Otherwise, LianBio will fund all development and commercialization expenses in all other geographies.